often feels like a heaviness or tightness in the chest, and this may spread

 Natural food remedies which can aid as a diuretic and reduce water retention are:

 Apple cider vinegar cleanses the liver, kidneys and bladder and prevent infections of this area.
 Take one tablespoon per day.

 Banana one a day to balances sodium and potassium in the blood – tablet diuretics reduce potassium levels

-Beetroot nourishes kidneys, lowers blood pressure, a natural diuretic, attacks floating body fats and fatty deposits
+Beetroot nourishes kidneys, lowers blood pressure, a natural diuretic, reduces floating body fats and fatty deposits.

 Blueberries nourish the kidneys and stop bacteria from attaching to the

 Carrots provide nourishment for the kidneys and bladder and reduce inflammation of the urethra.

 Celery nourishes the kidneys and reduces blood pressure.